-- Facilitated with personalized feedback at every step
+- Modified self-paced format with personalized feedback at four key steps

-Note: Because this workshop builds on concepts previously learned and applied, you must have already completed the Significant Learning by Design-I Online Course or a related workshop.
+Note: Because this course builds on concepts previously learned and applied, you must have already completed the Significant Learning by Design-I Online Course or a comparable workshop.

 This course is intended for those who have already taken Significant Learning by Design-I and would like to finish building out their course design.
-We begin with the 3-column table you created in SLD-I, and work at the weekly or unit level to develop a plan that is integrated, builds towards a culminating activity, and addresses the unique situational factors of your course.
+We begin with the 3-column table you created in SLD-I, and work at the weekly or unit level to develop a plan that is integrated, builds towards a culminating activity, and addresses the unique situational factors of your course, including addressing and anticipating common issues related to technology, grading, inclusion, accessibility and student resistance.

-In two weeks, you will create a set of course design documents in which you:
+In this course, you will create a set of course design documents in which you:

 - Design specific learning outcomes, assessments, and learning activities at the weekly/unit level